UPDATE – JANUARY 2023

 Have your say

-From 22 August to 16 September 2022, the Ministry for Primary Industries (MPI) is seeking written feedback on the proposed subject of its long-term insights briefing.
-The briefing explores new demand opportunities for the food and fibre sector in the year 2050.
+From 22 August to 16 September 2022, the Ministry for Primary Industries (MPI) sought feedback on the proposed subject of its long-term insights briefing.
+The briefing explored new demand opportunities for the food and fibre sector in the year 2050.

-Your input on the future sources of product and service demand that could be in play by the year 2050 will:
+Your input on the future sources of product and service demand that could be in play by the year 2050 was to: